petertseng/codenames/README.md

 # Basic Usage

-Create an instance of `Codenames::Game` and use `Game#add_player(User)` to add some players.
+Create an instance of `Codenames::Game`.
-`User` can be any type that is convenient, such as a string or any other form of user identifier.

-The list of words may be set using one of two ways: `Codenames::Game.possible_words = words`, or as the first (and only) argument to `Game#start`.
+The list of words may be set using one of two ways: `Codenames::Game.possible_words = words`, or as an optional second argument to `Game#start`.
 If both ways are used, the latter takes precedence.
 The list of words needs to respond to `#size` (to verify that there are at least as many as required in one Codenames game) and `#sample` to randomly select the words for a single game.
 For example, an `Array` will do.